-Finally, once we have the distance estimates $\dhat(u,v)$, finding estimated positions $u$ in each region $U$ defined in~\eqref{eq:annuli} is a geometric calculation which can be done to $O(\log n)$ bits of precision in $\polylog(n)$ time as in~\cite{diaz2019learning}.
+Once we have the distance estimates $\dhat(u,v)$, finding estimated positions $u$ in each region $U$ defined in equation~\eqref{eq:annuli} is a geometric calculation which can be done to $O(\log n)$ bits of precision in $\polylog(n)$ time as in~\cite{diaz2019learning}.
 The same is true of computing the angle by which we need to rotate the reconstruction to $[0,\sqrt{n}]^2$ after translating one corner to the origin.
-Thus the total running time is dominated by that of Seidel's algorithm, $O(n^\omega \log n)$. \end{proof}

-\begin{remark} We have made no attempt to optimize the running time of this algorithm.
-We note, however, that it is not necessary to compute all pairwise graph distances: there are other ways of choosing the triple $x,y,z$, and for the distance estimates $\dhat(u,v)$ for $v \in \{x,y,z\}$ we only need $d_G(u,w)$ for $w$ such that $d_G(w,v) \le 2$.
-Thus we believe the true running time is less than that of All-Pairs Shortest Paths. \end{remark}